 Transport Layer Security (TLS)

 Transport Layer Securities (TLS) are designed to provide security at the transport layer.
-TLS was derived from a security protocol called Secure Service Layer (SSL).
-TLS ensures that no third party may eavesdrops or tampers with any message.
+TLS was derived from a security protocol called Secure Socket Layer (SSL).
+TLS ensures that no third party may eavesdrop or tampers with any message.

 There are several benefits of TLS:

 TLS/SSL can help to secure transmitted data using encryption.